pixl8/Preside-CMS/support/docs/source/devguides/pagetypes.rst

 View layer
 ----------

 The page types system takes advantage of auto wired views (see :doc:`presideobjectviews`).
-What this means is that we do not need to create a service layer or a coldbox handler for our page type, PresideCMS will take care of wiring your view to your object.
+What this means is that we do not need to create a service layer or a coldbox handler for our page type, PresideCMS will take care of wiring your view to your page type data object.

 Using our "event" page type example, we would create a view file at :code:`/views/page-types/event/index.cfm`.
 A simplified example might then look something like this: